 How to Take It

 Children should get fiber from their diet.
 Give a child psyllium supplements only under a doctor's supervision.

-If you are not used to taking psyllium, it is best to begin with a low dose (such as 1/2 tsp. in an 8 oz. glass of water once a day), then increase to 2 tsp. in 2, 8 oz. glasses of water per day, as needed.
+If you are not used to taking psyllium, it is best to begin with a low dose (such as 1/2 tsp. in an 8 oz. glass of water once a day), then gradually increase the dose as needed.

 Because supplements may have side effects or interact with medications, you should take them only under the supervision of a knowledgeable health care provider.

 Psyllium supplements may reduce or delay the absorption of certain medications (See Possible Interactions).
 As a rule, you should not take psyllium supplements at the same time as other medications.
 Take psyllium at least 1 hour before or 2 to 4 hours after taking other medications.